 The Bank has taken into consideration the impact of the foregoing requirements to ensure that the appropriate level and quality of capital are maintained on an ongoing basis.
-Refer to Annex 7 for the CAR ratios.
+As of March 31, 2024 and December 31, 2023, the CAR as reported to the BSP, were at 24.60% and 24.46%, respectively.